VEckardt/IntegrityCustomGateway/README.md

 - with a property on type level

-Define a custom property on type level
+Define a custom property on type level.
+Set the Export Configurations to the once you usually select in the Gateway.
 ```
 Name:  Gateway.Configurations
 Value: <Export Configuration1>,<Export Configuration2>,<Export Configuration3>  (Hint: you need to have at least 2 configs listed here)